lyskevin/backend-selfcare/README.md

 ## Getting started

+- Create a `.env` file in the root directory by renaming the `.env.template` file.
+You will need the confidential information used for certain environment variables.
 - Install [Docker](https://www.docker.com/) (if you don't already have it)
 - Run `docker-compose up`
 - Use `CTRL + C` to stop the process once you are done